kjarir/halalicious/README.md

 ✅ Smooth user experience with React

 ## 🤝 Contributing
 Feel free to fork this repository and submit pull requests.
-All contributions are welcome!
+All contributions are most welcome!

 ## 📜 License
 This project is licensed under the MIT License.